1899-1904 a m

 2001-2003 b h

 On the 6th March 1897 a group of school teachers and a prominent local solicitor resolved to form a professional association football club to be called Northampton FC.
 Following objections from Northampton Rugby Club, it was decided to adopt the name Northampton Town instead.
-After two seasons in the Northamptonshire League, the club moved up to the Midlands League and adopted the municipal claret and white colours.
+The new team adopted the municipal colours of claret and white and after two seasons in the Northamptonshire League, they moved up to the Midlands League.
 In 1901, the Cobblers (so named because the town was the centre of the boot and shoe manufacturing industry) joined the Southern League.

 In 1920 the Cobblers became founder members of Division Three when the Southern League First Division was incorporated into the League.
 There was not a great deal to celebrate, however, as the club settled into mid-table obscurity for the next 18 years, although they did finish as runners-up in 1928.
 (In those days, only the champions of the two regional third divisions were promoted.)
 In the mid 1930s the club adopted a distinctive hooped jersey, the first of many innovative designs.